A two loop induced neutrino mass model with modular $A_4$ symmetry: Model

 where $q\equiv e^{2\pi i\tau}$, $\tau$ being arbitrary complex value.
-It implies that the mass hierarchy among right-handed neutrinos could uniquely be fixed, therefore, one might say that DM candidate is determined by the structure of the modular function. \fi
+It implies that the mass hierarchy among right-handed neutrinos could uniquely be fixed, therefore, one might say that DM candidate is determined by the structure of the modular function.
+In the similar way as Yukawa couplings, $M_E$ with modular weight 2 is also written by {$f_{i}(\tau)$} such that